E-bike rider critically injured in Salt Lake City crash | Gephardt Daily

 SALT LAKE CITY, Utah, Feb.
-24, 2024 (Gephardt Daily) – A 28-year-old e-bike rider was critically injured in Salt Lake City Friday night after police say he ran a red light at the intersection of 600 N. 900 W. and struck a northbound passenger car.
+24, 2024 (Gephardt Daily) – A 28-year-old e-bike rider was critically injured in Salt Lake City Friday night after police say he appeared to run a red light at the intersection of 600 N. 900 W. and struck a northbound passenger car.

 A statement by the SLCPD PR Unit said the crash was first reported at 9:14 p.m.